Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Trout Lake is the name of the small lake and community centre located inside John Hendry Park in Vancouver.
 The community centre’s address is 3360 Victoria Drive.

-In 2025 the Trout Lake Community Centre hosts an Earth Day celebration on Saturday, April 12th.
-It’s free to attend and runs from 11:00 am to 2:00 pm.
+This year the Trout Lake Community Centre hosted an Earth Day celebration on Saturday, April 12th.
+It was free to attend and ran from 11:00 am to 2:00 pm.

 At the event there’s seed potting and seed swaps, street theatre, a nature walk and other activities including the chance to learn about the Indigenous “medicine wheel” teaching method.

-To learn more check out the Trout Lake Community Centre website.
+Check out the Trout Lake Community Centre website to learn more.

 Earth Day at Everett Crowley Park

 The Champlain Heights Community Centre hosts a special Earth Day event in South Vancouver most years.
-In 2025 the event runs from 11:00 am until 3:00 pm on Saturday, April 26th.
+In 2025 the event ran from 11:00 am until 3:00 pm on Saturday, April 26th.

 The community centre’s address is 3350 Maquinna Drive.
 The event takes place outdoors at Everett Crowley Park.
 Weather permitting, as many as 200 to 300 people show up most years.